microsoft/vscode-docs/docs/azure/aksextensions.md

 ### Merge into Kubeconfig

-Right click on your AKS cluster and click on **Merge into Kubeconfig** to add the selected AKS cluster to the kubeconfig file.
+Right click on your AKS cluster and click on **Merge into Kubeconfig** to add the selected AKS cluster to your default local kubeconfig file.

 ### Save Kubeconfig

-Right click on your AKS cluster and click on **Save Kubeconfig** to save the kubeconfig of the selected AKS cluster.
+Right click on your AKS cluster and click on **Save Kubeconfig** to save the kubeconfig of the selected AKS cluster as a new file.

 ### AKS Diagnostics